sebamarynissen/independable/README.md

 Independable
 ============

-Dead simple dependency container for node.js
+Dead simple dependency container for node.js and the browser.

 ## Context